deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 it.

 “Sounds like *you* didn't listen to Sara.”
 Sean said.
 Ava paused, so he fired the second barrel.
-“You'll do more good for everyone – Adam included—if you're happy in yourself, Ava.”
+“You'll do more good for everyone---Adam included—if you're happy in yourself, Ava.”

 She opened her mouth, then shut it again and frowned, fidgeting